Where You Get Your PharmD Matters

 - Completed 28 semester hours of basic science

-With the understanding that an applicant must have a GPA of at least 2.0 overall and in the Math/Science prerequisites to be considered, the applicant can be invited for an interview if any one of the following three criteria is met:
+With the understanding that an applicant must have a GPA of at least 2.0 overall and in the Math/Science prerequisites to be considered, the applicant can be invited for an interview if any one of the following five criteria is met:

 Once the Pharmacy Admission Committee reviews the applicant's file to determine interview or deny, the Pharmacy Admission Office will notify the applicant of the decision.
 Applicants receiving an interview invitation will be notified via e-mail with the dates for the upcoming interviews.
 The e-mail will instruct the applicant to contact the Pharmacy Admission Office to confirm an interview appointment.